SoftPofi/cm-boy/README.md

 If you prefer words and some info left from above graph:

 0. Get card stock of user and do the algo for each card in stock
 1. Check if the current card is already in range.
 Yes?
-Done No?
+Done.
+No?
 Continue.
-1. Filter listing to narrow down more comparable offers
-1. Try to match price with the card currently at target position.
-    1. Handle cornercases of too short listings
-    1. If the price would be below the minimal price specified, use the minimal price instead
-    1. Note if card price actually changed
+1. Get card price of card in target position (so e.g. price of card on position 10)
+1. Is target price lower or equal to minimum price for card?
+    a) Yes: Is my card already at minimum price?
+If so done, if not, Set it to min price for that category.
+    b) No: So the card is above min price for that category.
+Has your card the same position as target card (this could be if a lot of listings have the same price and a better selling score than you).
+If that's the case, there is nothing you can do (except for undercut everyone, which usually is not worth it).
+In the other case, your card is matched to the market price.

-1. If card price was adjusted, upload (this is not done if ```--dryrun is specified```)
+If the card price was adjusted, the card is added to the list of cards that will be uploaded (this is not done if ```--dryrun is specified```).

+## 7.3.
+Ignore specific listing

+To ignore a specific listing add ```|#00``` anywhere in the listing's comment.
+It doesn't matter if it's in the beginning or the end or somewhere in the middle of the sentence of the comment.
+So for example a comment that makes the listing be ignored by cm-boy is: ```Card has a little scratch, see picture. |#00```

+This is useful if:
+* You have a listing not supported by cm-boy, so for example accessories, sealed product or anything but Magic: The Gathering single cards.
+* You don't want a certain card to be price adjusted by the cm-boy

 # 8. Disclaimer